antonin-a/fe-cce-rds-demo/README.md

 ```

 ## Step by step
+- As a prerequisite, you should have an existing VPC and CCE cluster
 - Create your open.rc file and source it (https://docs.prod-cloud-ocb.orange-business.com/devg/sdk/en-us_topic_0070637155.html)
 - Create a variables.auto.tfvars file and set values for the following variables: